Glossary of Terms

 Medical director – In hospice, a medical director is a physician who works closely with each patient’s physician and care team to create the best plan of care.

-Medical Power of Attorney – a document in which an individual designates someone to make decisions about his medical care in the event he is unable to communicate.
+Medical Power of Attorney – A document in which an individual designates someone to make decisions about his medical care in the event he is unable to communicate.
 It is also called a “Durable Power of Attorney for Health Care.”
 The person designated in the document is referred to as the health care proxy, agent or surrogate.

 O